 We set up a chain of thumbs up and downs as we jiggled each wire and moved them around.
 Nothing seemed to work.
 Sometimes the audio would pop on for a few seconds then disappear, but it seemed entirely independent of our tinkerings.
 A slip of scratch paper had the instructions: “IF no SOUND do this: PRAY.
 Move red wire to homemade CJ25 jack and look for red lights on the bar.
 Then Hope and PRAY”

-We were messing with a 35 year old system that had already been jerryrigged in the imagine of someone not in our cluster of anxious fixers, Thanks Jerry.
+We were messing with a 35 year old system that had already been jerryrigged in the image of someone not in our cluster of anxious fixers, Thanks Jerry.

 After 30 minutes, and having missed the big announcement.
 We gave up.
-Some people moved to the primary room, some to the foyers, some just strained their ears.
+Some people moved to the primary room, some to the foyers, some just strained their ears to hear the working speakers on the far side of the room.
 And we went back to the meeting.
 Luckily most speakers had good projection and enunciation and we were not overly effected.